by Jim Haldenwang

 Aerospace engineer Robert Zubrin has proposed that a manned trip to Mars make use of the resources of the Martian atmosphere to reduce the fuel and supplies that must be sent to the Red Planet.
 He proposes that the expedition bring hydrogen and a small nuclear reactor to Mars.
 The atmosphere of Mars is 95% carbon dioxide.
 A chemical process known as the Sabatier reaction can be used to produce methane and water from hydrogen and Martian carbon dioxide.
 Also, the atmospheric carbon dioxide can be decomposed to produce oxygen.
 Thus, methane fuel, oxygen and water can be produced on Mars, avoiding the need to transport these supplies all the way from Earth.
 Not having to haul the fuel needed for the return trip reduces the total mass of the mission by about an order of magnitude.
 In this way, the cost of the mission can be greatly reduced.

 Zubrin envisions sending an unmanned ship to Mars first, before the manned expedition departs.
 The cargo ship would land on Mars and get to work, producing methane, oxygen and water.
 The manned expedition would not leave Earth until all the necessary materials had been manufactured on Mars.
 Having supplies already stockpiled on the Red Planet will reduce the risk for the Martian explorers.
-Zubrin gives an example of the cargo vessel bringing 6 tons of liquid hydrogen, a 100 kW (kilowatt) nuclear reactor and other supplies to Mars.
-Using a chemical processing unit, 108 tons of methane and oxygen could be produced.
-96 tons would be used to fuel the Earth return vehicle.
-The remaining 12 tons would be used for long-range Martian ground cars.
+Zubrin gives an example of the cargo vessel bringing 6 tonnes (6 metric tons) of liquid hydrogen, a 100 kW (kilowatt) nuclear reactor and other supplies to Mars.
+(One metric ton or tonne is about 2200 pounds.)
+Using a chemical processing unit, 108 tonnes of methane and oxygen could be produced.
+96 tonnes would be used to fuel the Earth return vehicle.
+The remaining 12 tonnes would be used for long-range Martian ground cars.
 This plan reduces by a factor of 16 the amount of fuel and oxidizer that would have to be carted from Earth to Mars for the return journey.
-Instead of 20 Saturn Vs, with this on-site refueling plan the Martian mission could be accomplished with the equivalent of just three or four Saturn Vs.
+Instead of 20 Saturn V class boosters, with this on-site refueling plan the Martian mission could be accomplished with the equivalent of just two or three Saturn Vs.